The Bankrate promise

 Using points for holiday travel is a great value proposition because airfare and hotels are more expensive than usual.
 However, you might find cheap deals if you’re flying on a low-cost airline or traveling to destinations where travel demand is low.

 If the redemption rate somehow falls below the valuation, consider paying cash instead.
-For example, United offers $240 round-trip fares between San Francisco (SFO) and Maui (OGG) through the end of the year, including over Thanksgiving.
+For example, say United offers $200 round-trip fares between San Francisco (SFO) and Maui (OGG) through the end of the year, including over Thanksgiving.

-The mileage rate for these flights comes to under 22,000 round-trip.
-That gives you a redemption rate of 1.09 cents per mile.
-Bankrate values United miles at 1.1 cents each, so you might be better off paying cash and saving your United miles.
+If the mileage rate for these flights comes to under 25,000 round-trip, that would give you a redemption rate of 0.8 cents per mile.
+Because Bankrate values United miles at only 0.9 cents each, you might be better off paying cash and saving your United miles.

 Alternatively, you can redeem Capital One miles at one cent each or book travel through the Chase Ultimate Rewards Travel portal.
-If you have a Chase Sapphire Reserve® card, your points are worth 1.5 cents each, requiring just 16,000 Ultimate Rewards points.
+If you have a Chase Sapphire Reserve® card, your points are worth 2.0 cents each when redeemed this way, requiring just over 13,000 Ultimate Rewards points to book the trip.

 Best loyalty programs for holiday travel